 Haiti's unfinished Parliament

-Four months and $2M US tax dollars later, Haiti’s new Parliament building sits unfinished and unused
+Four months and $2M US tax dollars later, Haiti’s new Parliament building sits unfinished

 Legislators say they must now dip heavily into their public treasury to finish the job.